Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Methods

 \section{Methods}

-\paragraph{Data description}
+\subsection{Data description}

-Following the release of data from the Human Connectome Project \cite{mcnab2013human}, imaging data from people aged $22$ to $35$ years old was collected and converted into high-resolution structural connectomes \cite{kerepesi2017braingraph}.
+\paragraph{Structural connectome data.} The Human Connectome Project (HCP) has provided high-resolution structural connectome data from individuals aged $22$ to $35$ years \cite{mcnab2013human, kerepesi2017braingraph}.
+This dataset comprises structural connectomes of $426$ human subjects.
+The connectomes are available in five resolutions: $83$, $129$, $234$, $463$, and $1015$ nodes, each representing anatomically identified regions of interest (ROIs) in the brain.
+These multi-resolution graphs provide a view of brain connectivity, with nodes representing specific anatomical areas and edges depicting the neural fibers connecting them.

-Brain regions differ in their anatomical and functional properties.
-The division of subcortical structures in anatomical atlases is mostly congruent with the brain's anatomical structure.
-However, depending on the approach, the parcellation of the neocortex into ROIs can vary \cite{fan2016human, tzourio2002automated}.
-At the same time, some subcortical structures have connections to many different areas of the brain.
-As a result, in network representation, the corresponding vertices are often hubs.
-We investigated network structure in the context of hub selection and its relationship to anatomical regions.
-We identified a densely connected subnet, with all of its vertices representing hubs and belonging to subcortical structures.
-This densely connected subnetwork was excluded from further analyses for the entire ensemble of networks.
+Subcortical structures have widespread connections across the brain, often appearing as hubs in network representations.
+In our analysis, we identified a densely connected subnetwork comprising vertices that represent hubs and belong to subcortical structures.
+To focus on the broader network architecture, this densely connected subnetwork was excluded from further analyses across the entire ensemble of networks.

-We used a methodology similar to that suggested in \cite{szalkai2015budapest, szalkai2017parameterizable} to determine the edge confidence.
-Regardless of a network, the weight of an edge was calculated as the probability of its occurrence in the entire set of networks.
-Edge weights are determined in this way to reflect the gradation from the most common connections in the brain network to the most individual ones.
-For networks in the set, the edge distribution with respect to the confidence value is broad and uniform, with a characteristic peak for the weakest connections, and a decline for the most common connections in the population (Fig. \ref{fig1}a).

-To reveal the dependence of structural properties on the edge confidence we considered the process of \emph{network decomposition}, i.e. we took a cutoff threshold $\tau$ for edge confidence and deleted all links with weights \emph{less} than the threshold.
-We also considered the \emph{inverse decomposition}, in which we deleted all connections of weights \emph{more or equal} than the value $\theta$, i.e. analyzed a subgraph of weak (individual) links.
+\paragraph{Functional subnetworks data.} To analyze the relationship between structural connectivity and functional organization we used functional subnetworks \cite{yeo2011organization}.
+This dataset comprises functional magnetic resonance imaging (fMRI) data from a large cohort of $1000$ healthy young adults of age $18$-$35$ years.
+The fMRI data were aligned to a common surface-based coordinate system, preserving the cortical surface topology.
+The resulting dataset provides a parcellation of the human cerebral cortex based on intrinsic functional connectivity.
+We mapped the vertices of our structural connectomes onto these functional subnetworks using the same parcellation atlas \cite{lausanne}, creating a bijection between structural connectome vertices and functional subnetworks.
+In this partition, each node of the functional connectome is assigned to exactly one functional subnetwork \cite{yeo2011organization}.

-\paragraph{$K$-clique percolation}
+\subsection{$K$-clique percolation}